-The book Between the World and Me by Ta-Nehisi Coates brings to light the story of Black culture, and the experience of the Africa diaspora in America as compared to its White Eurocentric American counterpart.
-The book addresses the real-life struggle of Black lives in America and how Coates overcame this struggle to become a successful writer and activist.
+The book Between the World and Me by Ta-Nehisi Coates brings to light the story of the Black experience, and the experience of the African diaspora in america as compared to its White Eurocentric american counterpart.
+The book addresses the real-life struggle of Black lives in america and how Coates overcame this struggle to become a successful writer and activist.

-His book Discusses the realities of life as a Black American man in dominant White Male society.
-Coates experience is shaped by his decisions and his ambition to reveal his truth.
-His experiences give the reader the opportunity to see the decisions Black men in America are forced to make.
+Coates’s book discusses the realities of life as a Black american man in a White male dominated society.
+Coates’s experience is shaped by his decisions and his ambition to reveal his truth.
+His experiences give the reader the opportunity to see the decisions Black men in america are forced to make every day.

-Although we all struggle at times– the lives, truths and experiences of black and POC are much more complex, rooted in experiences unique to the violence and forced reception of slave culture and continuation of Imperialist methodology in and from the United States, adhering to the absence of civility amongst White American society.
-The effects of American colonialism and imperialism have affected most by a very young age, and will have overcome more abuse and violence than the average person in America.
+Although we all struggle at times– the lives, truths and experiences of BIPOC are much more complex, rooted in experiences unique to violence enacted by the United States.
+These small and large racists acts are rooted in the implementation of slave culture and the ongoing imperialist, neoliberal methodology imposed on society by the United States.
+Those adhering to the absence of civility amongst White american society towards the Brown and Black body.
+The imprint of american colonialism and imperialism have attacked most by a very young age, and those who survive (all of us) will have overcome more abuse and violence than the average person in america.

-This book introduce another perspective considering the very real ideology of White privilege: how it affects Black Americans in all aspects of life–all in which adhere to the Black American voice and progress needed in social change movements.
-Coates perseveres throughout life, his experience in Paris outlines the contrast to his life in America and the love of his son in which he has dedicated the book.
+This book introduced another perspective considering the very real ideology of White privilege: how it affects Black americans in all aspects of life–all which speak to the Black american voice and progress needed in social change movements.
+Coates perseveres throughout life, his experience in Paris outlines the contrast to his life in america and the love of his son in which he has dedicated the book.

-This kind of empowerment can not be replaced by an ideology alone, but through the freedom that is our birthright.
-This country has been run by manic psychopaths for far too long –when the world awakens, it will be a force like we have never seen.
+This kind of empowerment can not be replaced by an ideology alone, but through the freedom that is our birthright–our land has been run by manic, psychopathic, narcissistic sociopaths for far too long –when the world awakens, it will be a force like we have never seen.

 Portraits from Paris